Axelera Metis M.2 Max Edge AI module

 Apparently, the process is considerably different to using it in a VM, then I need to get my own personal AI going again.
 The above module would be extremely handy to boost performance.
 Only have 1x slot left though, although I found an expansion card somewhere.

-🔎 Step 1: Identify Your GPU in Debian 13 (Proxmox Host)
+🔎 Step 1: Identify Your GPU in Debian 13 (Proxmox Server)

 Run: